Bhuvana127/Hello-world-app-JAVA/README.md

 # trigger
 # github webhook push event#
 # just new commit to check the giithub hook practicing on other day
+# trying for the trigger directive from Jenkins_Triggers